Pixelpart 1.9.0

 Triggers

 Triggers are used to make effects react to events in your game.
-The following example shows how a trigger can be activated from a C# script using the ActivateTrigger method:
+The following example shows how a trigger can be activated from a script using the ActivateTrigger method:

 // Get effect component of game object